-With the launch of the SIF Work Programme (2021-2023), under the new governance structure, work will be undertaken by Working Groups including Members and Partner Organizations, led by a Chair of the Working Group.
-These Working Groups would be led by a Chairperson, and supported by the SIF Secretariat.
-The Working Groups will also engage external experts and other stakeholders, such as academics who may be conducting relevant technical research.
+With the launch of the SIF Work Programme (2021-2023), subject to their interest, SIF members and partners will come together to form working groups to support specific work programme items, organized around key issue areas.
+The working groups will be coordinated by the SIF Secretariat.
+The working groups will also engage external experts and other stakeholders, such as academics who may be conducting relevant technical research.

-2018 – current: Mr. Geoff Summerhayes, Commissioner and Executive Board Member of the Australian Prudential Regulation Authority.
+2018 – 2020: Mr. Geoff Summerhayes, Executive Board Member of the Australian Prudential Regulation Authority

 2016 – 2018: Mr. Dave Jones, Commissioner, California Department of Insurance.